RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 ## Drawbacks:

-- Complexity: What if your flow has multiple issues?
-Hard to map issue to HttpStatusCode since the flow wasn't interrupted when the failure happened.
+- Response: It is hard to map the Result object to the HttpStatusCode
+- Multiple issues: Since the flow wasn't interrupted when the failure happen, it might have happened multiple issues, which http status code should we return?
 - Verbosity: can introduce more code compared to using exceptions as you need to mark all methods in the stacktrace to return Result Object
 - Not Suitable for All Cases: exceptions are still appropriate for truly exceptional situations that are not expected during normal operation.